 Watching the World Cup in the UK is mega easy.
 That’s because it’s one of the“crown jewels” of sport– events that have to be available on free-to-air TV under UK law.

-The BBC and ITV will be sharing the coverage as usual, with all the games live on BBC 1, ITV or ITV 4.
-Evening highlights will also be available around 10.30pm.
+The BBC and ITV have been sharing the coverage as usual, with all the games live on BBC 1, ITV or ITV 4.
+Evening highlights are also available around 10.30pm.
 This programme will usually be on the channel that hasn’t shown a game that evening (the same channel may have shown games earlier in the day).

-The BBC’s punditry team features Frank Lampard, Rio Ferdinand, Phil Neville and Alex Scott while ITV has a major coup with Sky man Gary Neville’s analysis.
+The BBC’s punditry team features Frank Lampard, Rio Ferdinand, Phil Neville and Alex Scott while ITV has Sky man Gary Neville on analysis duty alongside a great selection of other former pro footballers.

 Watching the World Cup online and on your phone